es2mac/DrillAI/Ideas.md

     - constant of 2.5 seems about right for BCTSEvaluator, though it still struggles when there's no obviously good choices, and likes to go deep ignoring all others when it sees something

+- Filter evalutation targets: In actual games we don't have infinite previews, so the depth of search is limited
+    - give filtering closure?
+    - directly specify max search depth?

 ## Old items